kendru/learn-cljs/content/section-2/lesson-10-making-choices.md

 When the user is in this state, we will print the title and dialog to the screen and prompt them for input.
 If they type "yes", we'll advance to the `:embarked` state; otherwise, we'll move on to the `:lost-game` state.

-Instead of walking through scaffolding a new project, we can checkout a skeleton project from the book's github repo, which already has the necessary dependencies configured in `project.clj` as well as some basic markup and styles.
+Instead of walking through scaffolding a new project, we can checkout a skeleton project from the book's github repo, which already has the necessary dependencies configured in `deps.edn` as well as some basic markup and styles.
 See _Appendix B_ for information on checking out the correct version of code for this lesson.
 We will be working from tag `lesson10.1`.

 ### Prompting for Input